Along the Creek

-This community public art project will be installed along Bunn’s Creek Trail this fall.
-It is a collaborative effort of Knowles Centre, artist Becky Thiessen, the Winnipeg Arts Council, John G Stewart school, and the City of Winnipeg Parks and Open Space Division with project support from Councillor Jeff Browaty.
+This community public art project, installed along Bunn’s Creek Trail, is a collaborative effort of Knowles Centre, artist Becky Thiessen, the Winnipeg Arts Council, John G Stewart school, and the City of Winnipeg Parks and Open Space Division with project support from Councillor Jeff Browaty.

 The artwork is a series of trail signs featuring traditional and contemporary responses to the Seven Teachings created by youth who attend the nearby John G. Stewart School and Knowles Centre Programs.
 Bunn’s Creek provides the youth with a connection to the land that is critical to their spiritual well-being.
 They embrace the opportunity to walk, cycle, and run the trail daily.
 Not only is it a place for study about the vital connections between plants and animals and the world around them, it is also an escape where they can be alone or connect with their peers, mentors, and teachers.

 Travelling east to west, you will see traditional wood carvings of animals created by John G. Stewart School students with Educational Assistant Rob Unik.
 The carvings represent the Seven Sacred Teachings of the Annishinaabe.
 The staff and students share a commitment to the Journey of Reconciliation, rooted in the Truth and Reconciliation Commission’s Calls to Action and guided by the City of Winnipeg’s Indigenous Accord.
 Students are taught that each teaching honours one of the basic virtues that are necessary for a full and healthy life.
 The teachings are embodied by animals to underscore that all actions and decisions impact the land and all of its inhabitants.